ralphwetzel/node-red-mcu-plugin/README.md

 There's a dedicated folder for each of the build configurations you have defined in the Node-RED editor.
 This folder - currently - is being emptied prio to each build run.

+### Junction nodes
+Junction nodes are a brilliant feature of the Node-RED editor to support the creation of cleary structured flows.
+In essence, they yet are just visual sugar to please the operators eye.
+In runtime conditions, they still demand resources like any other node does.
+As we consider resources as always rare - which is especially true for any MCU - this plugin thus replaces all junction nodes by direct connections between two active nodes.
+It as well removes circular references in the junction node chain - in case they exists.

 ### manifest.json
 The [documentation of Moddable SDK](https://github.com/Moddable-OpenSource/moddable/blob/public/documentation/tools/manifest.md#manifest) states that